BÉT logóÁrfolyamok: 15 perccel késleltetett adatok

 How can they quit this unpleasant situation?

 The good news is that there is always a way out.
 What you need is bank credit creation for productive business investment to implement new technologies, to increase productivity , in particular loans to small firms.
 But whenever bank credit is used for consumption or when - which is also the case since March 2020 – it is used for asset purchases, you get inflation, asset inflation, and bubbles.
-The right policy can be introduced at any moment, and you will see, the inflation goes away and real growth expands.
+The right policy can be introduced at any moment, and you will see, the inflation goes away and real GDP growth expands.
 Hungary has been doing well on this front, you can have 10 percent GDP growth, we're almost there.
 Then fiscal data will get better as the deficit-to-GDP ratio will decline.
 The solution is not difficult, it can be done and it's always the same thing.
 The next question you could ask is: how do you ensure that bank credit goes into the real economy for business investment.

 How?